 Generally, trojans are usually spread through different forms of social engineering.
 For example, users are tricked into clicking on fake advertisements or opening email attachments disguised to appear genuine.

-Protection: Avoid opening unknown files (especially those with extension like .exe, .bat, and .vbs) attacked to email.
-Use reliable high-end antivirus software and update it regularly
+Protection: Avoid opening unknown files attached to email (especially those with extensions like .exe, .bat, and .vbs).
+Use reliable high-end antivirus software and update it regularly13.
+Worm

 A worm is a standalone malware program that replicates itself in order to spread to other computers.
 It relies on networks (mostly emails) and security holes to travel from one system to another.
 Unlike viruses, it overloads the network by replicating or sending too much data (overusing bandwidth), forcing the hosts to shut down the server.

 A worm is capable of replicating itself without any human interaction.
-It doesn’t even need to attach an application in order to cause damage.
+It doesn’t even need to attach an application to cause damage.

 Most worms are designed to modify content, delete files, deplete system resources, or inject additional malicious code onto a computer.
 They can also steal data and install a backdoor, making it easy for attackers to gain control over a machine and its system settings.

-Protection: Keep your operating system updated and make sure you are using a strong security software solution.
+Protection: Keep your operating system updated and make sure you are using a strong security software solution.14.
+Logic Bombs

 Logic bombs are not a virus but inherently malicious like worms and viruses.
 It is a piece of code intentionally inserted (hidden) into a software program.
 The code is executed when certain criteria are met.